michelin/suricate/README.md

 We welcome contributions from the community!
 Before you get started, please take a look at our [contribution guide](https://github.com/michelin/suricate/blob/master/CONTRIBUTING.md) to learn about our guidelines and best practices.
 We appreciate your help in making Suricate a better tool for everyone.

-# End of Monitoring.michelin.com

-Hello @DevopsCommunication,

-We have decided to shut down the monitoring.michelin.com servers by the end of this month.
-The infrastructure's significant technical debt, its very poor usage and the preference for the Observability technical stack have led us to this decision.

 If anyone requires it, we can provide partial extracts of your data before the shutdown.

 Thank you for your understanding.